 eggs.

-8. To locate the intestine, insert the point of the cissors under the dorsal side of the shell of the abdomen and cut back to the telson.
+8. To locate the intestine, insert the point of the scissors under the dorsal side of the shell of the abdomen and cut back to the telson.
 Spread the shell, and the intestine will be found as a tube on the tops side of the muscles of the abdomen.

 9. Trace it forward to the point where the intestine joins the large, thin walled stomach in the front part of the cephalothorax.